JD-Jaramillo/Ghastly-Grin/README.md

 ![image of home page](/public/images/.png)

 ## Node
 Node.js was used as the back end language.

-## Sockets
-We used Sockets.io to create a direct connection between the Front-end and the Back-end, this allows the application to continually communicate with the server.

 ## Installation

 There is no need to install anything, to use the app simply follow the link below.

-See deployed site here: [Deployed Site]()
+See deployed site here: [Deployed Site](https://ghastlygrin.herokuapp.com/)

 To view our code see our GitHub below.